Holiday destinations in Italy

 If you love beaches, head to Puglia in the heel of Italy’s boot.
 It boasts 500 miles of sandy coastline as well as some magnificent unspoilt countryside, beautiful towns, the baroque city of Lecce and charming places to stay including a luxury masseria, a boutique spa hotel and self-catering trulli.

 The best time to visit the cities of Rome and Florence is away from the peak summer period.
 Spring and autumn are favourites.
 Venice, on the other hand, is fabulous in winter when the mist rises off the lagoon and the vaporetti are free of tourists.
-The ultimate way to arrive is on the Orient Express from London.
-You can also take a luxury hotel barge trip across the Venetian lagoon.
+The ultimate way to arrive is on the Venice Simplon-Orient-Express from London.

-One of the best ways to enjoy the Italian countryside is on a walking holiday (details here).
-Take an independent walking tour where your luggage is transported from one hotel to the next and you are provided with all the maps and instructions you need.
-Also try this cultural walking tour of Italy.
+One of the best ways to enjoy the Italian countryside is on a walking holiday.
+Take an independent tour where your luggage is transported from one hotel to the next and you are provided with all the maps and instructions you need.

 Sardinia has arguably the best beaches in Italy, many of them unspoilt and protected by dunes.
 The sea is clear and turquoise in many places.
-The island also has some great places to stay including the Forte Village Resort, one of the best family hotels in the world.
+The island also has some great places to stay including the Forte Village Resort, one of the best family hotels in the world, and the good-value Chia Laguna Resort.

 For an active holiday – for couples or families – with watersports and tennis included, try a beach club in Sardinia.
 Details here.